Conference for Undergraduate Women in Physics UK and Ireland

 The Conference for Undergraduate Women in Physics UK and Ireland (CUWiP UK and Ireland) is a three-day conference bringing together undergraduates who identify as women or non-binary.
 The goal is to encourage undergraduates to continue in physics by focusing on their development as a scientist and showcasing options for their educational and professional futures.

-Join us in April 2022 for the next CUWiP UK and Ireland, jointly hosted by the universities of Glasgow and Strathclyde
+Join us in March 2023 for the next CUWiP UK and Ireland, hosted by the University of Liverpool

 Are you a woman or non-binary student enrolled in undergraduate physics at a UK or Republic of Ireland university?
-If so, consider joining us at the next CUWiP UK and Ireland, being held from 7-10 April 2022 in Glasgow, Scotland.
-We are aware that some students will be observing Ramadan during dates of CUWiP2022, and will put provisions in place for students fasting at the conference.
+If so, consider joining us at the next CUWiP UK and Ireland, being held from 23-26 March in Liverpool, England.

 By attending this conference, you can: